SapienzaNLP/ea-mt/README.md

 > **Note**: This edition of the EA-MT task will focus on translating from English to the target languages mentioned above.
 Future editions may include other language pairs.

-## How to run, modify and deploy the website
+## How to run, modify and deploy this website

 This website is built using [Docusaurus](https://docusaurus.io/), a modern static website generator.